viajeradelaluz/platzi-backend-python/computational_thinking/README.md

 - `exhaustive_enumeration.py` - Module to try all the numerical possibilities to find the square root of a number.
 - `approximation.py` - Try all the numerical possibilities, by aproximation (or epsilon) to find the square root of a number.
-- `binary_search_no_array`  - Finds the square root of a number by binary search.
+- `square_root_binary_search.py` - Finds the square root of a number by binary search.
 The search place is implemented through the algorithm.
-- `binary_search_array` - Finds the square root of a number by binary search.
+- `binary_search_array` - Finds a number by binary search.
 The search place is given by an array.